scheinerman/Sudoku.jl/README.md

 Subsequent calls go faster.
 * If a puzzle is given with more than one solution, we only report one answer.
 * If a puzzle is given with no solutions, an error is thrown.

+## Acknowledgement

+Thanks to Diego Valcarce @valcarce01 for code simplifications and improvements, including the ability to handle different size Sudoku puzzles.